FAIRvocabularies/examples/identifiers/README.md

 # FAIR term identifiers

-Examples of individual items from some vocabularies in the [domains described here](https://github.com/FAIRvocabularies/Examples/tree/main/domains) include:
+Examples of individual items from some vocabularies in the [persistent domains](https://github.com/FAIRvocabularies/Examples/tree/main/domains), which illustrate
+- **Rule 5.
+Design an identifier scheme and pattern**.

-- ‘metres per second’ is defined in four different FAIR vocabularies, some of which use term-based local-ids, while others are opaque
+- **‘metres per second’** is defined in four different FAIR vocabularies, some of which use term-based local-ids, while others are opaque

   - http://sweetontology.net/reprSciUnits/meterPerSecond
   - http://qudt.org/vocab/unit/M-PER-SEC